Log Analytics workspace data export in Azure Monitor

-Data in Log Analytics is available for the retention period defined in your workspace and used in various experiences provided in Azure Monitor and other Azure services.
-There are more capabilities that can be met with data export:
+Data in Log Analytics is available for the retention period defined in your workspace, and used in various experiences provided in Azure Monitor and Azure services.
+There are cases where you need to use other tools:

-- Comply with tamper protected store requirement -- data can't be altered in Log Analytics once ingested, but can be purged.
-Export to storage account set with immutability policies to keep data tamper protected.
+- Tamper protected store compliance – data can't be altered in Log Analytics once ingested, but can be purged.
+Export to Storage Account set with immutability policies to keep data tamper protected.

-- Integration with Azure services and other tools -- export to event hub in near-real-time to send data to your services and tools at it arrives to Azure Monitor.
+- Integration with Azure services and other tools – export to Event Hubs as it arrives and processed in Azure Monitor.

-- Keep audit and security data for long time at low cost -- export to storage account in the same region as your workspace, or replicate data to other storage accounts in other regions using any of the Azure Storage redundancy options including GRS and GZRS.
+- Keep audit and security data for very long time – export to Storage Account in the workspace's region, or replicate data to other regions using any of the Azure Storage redundancy options including "GRS" and "GZRS".

 Other export options

-Log Analytics workspace data export continuously exports data from a Log Analytics workspace.
-Other options to export data for particular scenarios include the following:
+Log Analytics workspace data export continuously exports data that is sent to your Log Analytics workspace.
+There are other options to export data for particular scenarios:

 - Scheduled export from a log query using a Logic App.
-This is similar to the data export feature but allows you to send filtered or aggregated data to Azure storage.
-This method though is subject to log query limits, see Archive data from Log Analytics workspace to Azure storage using Logic App.
+This is similar to the data export feature, but allows you to export historical data from your workspace, using filters and aggregation.
+This method is subject to log query limits and not intended for scale.
+See Archive data from Log Analytics workspace to Azure Storage Account using Logic App.

 - One time export to local machine using PowerShell script.
 See Invoke-AzOperationalInsightsQueryExport.

-- All tables will be supported in export, but support is currently limited to those specified in the supported tables section below.
+- All tables will be supported in export, but currently limited to those specified in the supported tables section.

 - You can define up to 10 enabled rules in your workspace.
 More rules are allowed when disabled.